 We saw this previously in the parallel batch mode plan: The final (row mode) gather streams operator had a displayed (cumulative) elapsed time of 0.933s — including all its child batch mode operators.
 The other operators were all batch mode, and so reported times for the individual operator alone.

 This situation, where some plan operators in the same plan have cumulative times and others not, will no doubt be regarded as confusing by many people.
+It looks like there will be improvements in SQL Server 2022 for this.

 Row Mode Parallel Execution